Yes-Theory-Fam/yesbot-ts/CONTRIBUTING.md

 We are happy if you want to add something to the bot!
 To help make things easier, please follow this advice:

+### Working on issues

+When working on an issue, please send a comment under that issue, so everyone knows about it and someone else doesn't accidentally start working on the same thing you have almost finished.
+We will assign you so that it's clear to everyone.

+The other way around: It probably doesn't make a lot of sense to start working on an issue that already has someone assigned.
+If you have doubts, that the assigned person is going to finish the task, let us know and we will see if we transfer the issue to you!

 ### Formatting

 This codebase uses Prettier for consistent formatting.
 Before submitting a PR for the bot, please check for linting issues using

 ```bash
 npm run lint